Thopic/righor/README.md

 This second one is slightly a pain (the first one too ?
 No it's fine, just a bit longer to deal with).
 I would need to add sums here and there, nothing impossible, but slightly more a pain.
 In short some position must be linked, this will complexify quite a bit the definition of Dna (more precisely this will be a new class).
 So
 UndefinedDna would contains for each position a vec/array of bytes and a int giving the positions they're connected with  (just need two options for everything).
 This is very specific to the aa case, but why should I care.
 A bit complicated rn, leaving it for later.
+- improve alignment so that it can deal with potential indels.
+- add simpler inference (without full VDJ, without V-J...)

 TODO before v0.2:
 - change name
 - publish pip package
+- publish cargo package
-- clean up gen event / static event if possible.
+- clean up gen event / static event if possible. <- long
-- make the pgen with error
+- make the pgen with error [v]
-- check the sequences for which the inference doesn't work
+- check the sequences for which the inference doesn't work [v]
-- write igor file + offer a json export
+- write igor file + offer a json export <- long
 - general cleanup
-- fix the 2 bugs below
+- fix the 3 bugs below
+- make a python notebook for example with: load model, align sequences, display aligned sequences, evaluate, display evaluate (incl. features), infer model, display inferred model.
+- implement resulthuman in python
+- use pgen for the online version

 Bug: